janos/schulze/README.md

 This implementation of Schulze voting method adds capabilities to

 - remove the ballot from voting results, allowing the vote to be changed
-- add, remove or rearrange choices at any time during the voting process, while preserving consistency of the state just as the choices were present from the beginning.
+- add, remove or rearrange choices at any time during the voting process, while preserving consistency of the state just as the choices were present from the beginning

 `Unvote` function allows to update the pairwise preferences in a way to cancel the previously added `Ballot` to preferences using `Vote` function.
 It is useful to change the vote without the need to re-vote all ballots.